 Oh, hi there!
 I'm Michael Cyril Creighton.
 You can also call me MCC, if you like.
 A lot of people do and I don't mind.
 Only my mom and people who know me from high school call me "Mike."

-You might know me from the season finale of HBO's"High Maintenance."
+Or you could recognize me from HBO's "High Maintenance."
 I play Patrick, the lonely agoraphobic who is obsessed with Helen Hunt, La Croix and his dealer.
 I first appeared in "High Maintenance" back when it was a web series and wrote & guest starred in the episode "Helen."
-I also popped up in the episode "Genghis."
+I also popped up in the episode "Genghis" before appearing in HBO's Season 1 finale, "Ex."

 You can read a profile on me (and my work in "High Maintenance," "Spotlight" and more) in the New Yorker by clicking HERE.